 - 2 egg yolks

-- Drop approx. 2 teaspoons of mixture onto prepared cookie sheet and spread out thinly to approx. 5-inch circles
+- Drop approx. 2 teaspoons of mixture onto prepared cookie sheet and spread out thinly to approx. 5-inch circles.
+Bake 5-6 minutes, watching carefully as they burn fast.

 - Immediately and carefully remove from cookie sheet; place top side down on top of your prepared glasses (make sure your glasses are upside down).
-Mold to give wavy edges, be very gentle (if chocolate cup cracks, gently press together with fingers).
-Let stand until hard about 5-10 minutes
+Mould to give wavy edges, be very gentle (if chocolate cup cracks, gently press together with fingers).
+Let stand until hard about 5-10 minutes.

 - Directions for Lemon Cream